ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/deleting-entities.java.markdown

 # Session : Deleting entities

-Entities can be marked for deletion by using `delete` method, but will not be removed from server untill `saveChanges` is called.
+Entities can be marked for deletion by using `delete` method, but will not be removed from server until `saveChanges` is called.

 ## Syntax